 Robert Smith Surtees was famous for his novels about foxhunting and country pursuits.
 He was the founder of the New Sporting Magazine of 1831, which featured his best known creation ‘Jorrocks’ ‘the Sporting grocer’.
 Surtees is buried in the churchyard at Ebchester.

 Half way between Hamsterley and Hamsterley Mill is situated the Derwentcote Steel Furnace, which is a property of English Heritage.
-It is the earliest and most complete steel-making furnace in Britain.
-Built in the 1720s it converted wrought iron into steel using a process called cementation.
-The furnace ceased operating in 1891.
+It is the earliest and most complete steel-making furnace of its kind in Britain and recalls an era – the eighteenth century – when the Derwent Valley was the centre of Britain’s steel making industry.
+Built in the 1730s it converted wrought iron into steel using a process called cementation.
+The furnace ceased operating in 1891

 Medomsley, on the road to Consett south of the Hamsterleys has a name that means ‘the middlemost clearing’ and was mentioned in Durham’s Boldon Buke of 1183.

 Early owners of Medomsley included the Almoner of Durham, the Felton family and the Hastings family.
 In 1490 the Hastings sold Medomsley to George Carr, a merchant of Newcastle.
 Medomsley Colliery was established by Edward Richardson in 1839 and operated up until 1972.

 Returning to the River Derwent, on the north bank of the river is Lintzford to the east of Hamsterley Mill where the river winds its way north east towards Rowlands Gill in the Borough of Gateshead.
 Lintzford, just within County Durham is situated close to the A694.

 This village was long the home of a corn mill from around the fourteenth century and in the late seventeenth century it became the site of a paper mill.